Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Get SharePoint Site Option Value
 ----------------------------------
-Reads a value from SharePoint Site Options (Property Bag) with the help of Microsoft Flow.
+Reads a value from SharePoint Site Options (Property Bag) with the help of Power Automate (Microsoft Flow).

 .. rubric:: Output Parameters